Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Discussion

-On a more fundamental physical side, the microphysics of pair creation, acceleration and their outflow into the striped wind is still ill-understood.
-The particle density number, its energy distribution function and their radiation spectra are not known accurately until now.
+From a more fundamental physical perspective, the microphysics of pair creation, acceleration, and their outflow into the striped wind is still poorly understood.
+The particle density number, its energy distribution function, and their radiation spectra are not known with any accuracy.
 Nevertheless, the wind Lorentz factor, the current sheet thickness, and the flow velocity pattern all affect the gamma-ray pulse profiles.
 It is difficult to estimate the emissivity of the wind without the full description of the particle and radiation dynamics from the stellar surface to the wind.
-Clearly, more physical insight is required to fit precisely the pulse shape for individual pulsars.
-Such attempts have been avoided in this study because of too many uncertainties in the model.
-Our approach, although simple, deal with the least number of parameters but already satisfactorily fits existing light curves.
+Clearly, further physical insight is required in order to precisely fit the pulse shape for individual pulsars.
+Such attempts have been avoided in this study because of the number of uncertainties in the model.
+Our approach, although simple, deals with the least number of parameters but already satisfactorily fits existing light curves.
 There is no doubt that more extensive works, including a kinetic description of the magnetosphere and its associated radiation mechanisms, will unveil many important fundamental issues in pulsar physics.